 Behold I have taught you the statutes and ordinances, as the LORD my God commanded me…Keep them and do them, for that will be your wisdom and your understanding in the sight of the peoples…And when you look up to the sky and see the sun, the moon and the stars—all the heavenly array—do not be enticed into bowing down to them and worshiping things the Lord your God has apportioned to all the nations under heaven…You were shown these things so that you might know that the Lord is God; besides him there is no other

 A detectable theme was the contrast between earthly and heavenly wisdom.
-Where pre-Deuteronomic reform made concessions for a Spiritual wisdom emanated from the most high, Josiah’s version transferred such wisdom to Mosaic Law.
-Metaphorically, the Tree of Life was the Law, and the Tree of Wisdom was the wisdom which Josiah sought to purge.
+Where pre-Deuteronomic reform made concessions for a pearl of Spiritual wisdom emanated from the most high, Josiah’s version transferred such wisdom to Mosaic Law.
+Metaphorically, the Tree of Life was the Law, and the Tree of Wisdom was the wisdom that Josiah sought to purge.

 Jeremiah 44:18-19 captures the lament of the Queen’s worshipers:

 “But since we stopped burning sacrifices to the queen of heaven and pouring out drink offerings to her, we have lacked everything and have met our end by the sword and by famine.”